Questions and Answers related to pianos and piano tuning:

 need this procedure?”

 A - If the piano has not been tuned for an extended period of time, the pitch may have dropped significantly below concert pitch (A-440 CPS).
 A piano has approximately 220 strings (some models have a few more some a few less) that will need to be tightened considerably to bring it back to A-440.
 This adds a lot of tension to the piano's structure and restore additional pressure onto the soundboard via the treble and bass bridges.Assume I need to add an average of 10 lbs. of tension to each string.
 This would represent 2,200 pounds of tension to the instrument.
 The piano is designed for this tension.
-However as each string is tightened, this addition tension will causes previously adjusted strings to change.
-This makes it impossible to raise the pitch in a single tuning and end up with an accurate result.
+However as each string is tightened, this addition tension will cause the pitch/tension on previously adjusted strings to change.
+Therefore it is not possible to raise the pitch and fine tune the instrument in a single tuning pass.
 Instead, a "pitch-raise" pass is done first whereby all of the strings are raised to the correct tension levels.
 After the pitch-raise, the piano can be fine-tuned in the second pass.

 Q - “What happens when there is a broken string?”